 Sometimes, it’s best to get right to the point of the problem.
-I really like ZitSticka’s Skin Discipline ($44), a supplement that helps promote healthier skin overall thanks to its combo of probiotics and fatty acids.
-Because it helps regulate sebum and prevent inflammation, it pairs well with the other products on this list, especially those that might lead to a bit of redness due to their intensity (after all, who among us hasn’t gone a little too far and wreaked havoc on their skin’s acid mantle?).
+I really like ZitSticka’s Skin Discipline ($44), a supplement that promises to help promote healthier skin overall thanks to its combo of probiotics and fatty acids.
+Because it is meant to help regulate sebum and prevent inflammation, it pairs well with the other products on this list, especially those that might lead to a bit of redness due to their intensity (after all, who among us hasn’t gone a little too far and wreaked havoc on their skin’s acid mantle?).
 Just take one capsule a day and enjoy the minty flavor.

 Rotate In an Exfoliating Toner

 Moon Juice’s Acid Potion has a combination of BHAs including glycolic, lactic, and salicylic acid.
 On the latter, Rouleau explains, “Salicylic acid is a beta-hydroxy acid (BHA), which means it’s able to cut through oil and get deep into your pores.
 This will allow it to start breaking up the gunk clogging your pores, minimizing the appearance of the filaments and preventing more from cropping up.”
 If you have a pretty basic routine, this is going to pack a punch.
 After you wash your face, apply this toner and follow up with your moisturizer.
 During the day, don’t forget sunscreen!